 Making these changes can create drastic improvements in decreased load times, allowing you to provide your users with an even more enjoyable experience while visiting your website.

-How to Combine CSS & JS Files on Non-WordPress Website
+How to Combine CSS & JS Files

 If you do not use WordPress, then no worries; you will be able to combine manually.